 As a final note, never keep your camera pointed at the sun unless the lens is covered by an eclipse filter, even if it’s turned off.

 Once you’ve taken all your photos and edited them to your heart’s content, you can display them in your online photography portfolio.
 If you don’t have one yet, there’s really no better way to share your hard work (and spectacular skill set) with peers and pros alike.
-Make sure to choose one that features themes that will complement your work and highlight your unique brand.
+Make sure to choose one that features templates that will complement your work and highlight your unique brand.